Return of the North American Summer Skier

 Arapahoe Basin June 9, 2018 vs. June 8, 2019

 Arapahoe Basin, which hosts the longest season in Colorado, extended the season twice, settling on a June 23rd closing day.
+(UPDATE: A-Basin closing day was July 4th!)
 The ski area’s blogger extraordinaire / COO Alan Henceroth shared the above images of a year to year comparison of the mountain on June 9.
 He wrote this week, “We just had another weekend of great skiing.
 People are loving all of the great coverage on the upper mountain.
 I love this time of year.”
 And we love you, Al. We’ll be lapping the Lenawee Lift until you kick us off.

 But even as the Colorado season eventually comes to a sorrowful halt next weekend, a handful of other resorts remain open across the West.
 Summer skiers can continue their migration West to these U.S. mountains that are still spinning lifts this summer:

 - Mammoth Mountain: After a season total of 718”, Mammoth announced last month that they would continue shredding daily into August.
 Snorkels are recommended.